hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/030_Build_Your_Computation_Pipeline.md

 same user base.
 In an online store you may have separate streams for product page visits, adding to shopping cart, payments, and deliveries.
 You want to correlate all the events associated with the same user.
-The example below calculates the number of events per category for each
+The example below calculates statistics per category for each user:
-user:

 ```java
 Pipeline p = Pipeline.create();